miciek/miciek.github.io/_posts/2017-01-22-folklore-and-science-of-naming-practices.md

 - **Tomcat 5.0.30** (317 kLOC) - 11,656 different identifiers composed from 2,587 words.

 ## Conclusion
 Naming is hard.
 We dived deep into the topic and extracted 4 rules of naming that all developers should follow.
-However, following those rules in today's development environments is very hard, if not impossible.
+However, following those rules in today's development environments is very hard and requires a lot of manual work.
 The biggest problem of naming is that programmers don't have tools to analyse and stop *names decay*.
-And since names are about 70% of the source, this contributes hugely to software decay as a whole.
+And since names are about 70% of the source code, this contributes hugely to software decay as a whole.
 To get better at naming, we need to invent better tools.

 ---
 - <small><a name="two-hard-things">1</a>: Quote attributed to [Phil Karlton](https://martinfowler.com/bliki/TwoHardThings.html)</small>